-Motichoor Chaknachoor Director Disowns Her Film; Warns People To Watch It At Their Own Risk!
+Motichoor Chaknachoor Director Disowns Film; Warns People To Watch It At Their Own Risk!

 She further wrote, "Thank you Chandan Arora for showing me how a great film is made on the edit table.
 Thank you for editing it beyond beautiful.
 Sadly the world is not seeing our work.

-Thank you Megh for writing the hilarious dialogues and the amazing screenplay with me but sadly, the world is not going to see our version of fun.
+Thank you Megh for writing the hilarious dialogues and the amazing screenplay with me but sadly, the world is not going to see our version of fun."

 Thank you Nawaz ji, Athiya, Vibha Chibber, Navni Parihar, Sanjeeva Vats, Abhishek Rawat, Sapna Sand, Karuna Pandey, Vivek Mishra ji, Usha Nagar ji, Rachna Pakai, n little Devansh,for putting the bestest in this film.
 Sadly no one will get to watch that best."

-The Director Blames 'Silly Ego Fights' For The Damage
+Director Blames 'Silly Ego Fights' For The Damage

 "I will only cherish the sounds of people who laughed n enjoyed at the personal screening of my version even without any background music or proper dubbing.Sadly that version is not coming out.
 Only due to some silly ego fights which has no meaning at all.